Quick Summary: Folliculitis and Hair Loss

 Folliculitis symptoms can range from mild to severe and often include:

-• Small red or white bumps centered around hair follicles.
+- Small red or white bumps centred around hair follicles.

-Left untreated, severe folliculitis can lead to complications such as scarring, hyperpigmentation, and secondary bacterial infections.
+Left untreated, severe folliculitis can lead to complications, including scarring, hyperpigmentation, and secondary bacterial infections.

 Folliculitis and Hair Loss

 While mild cases of folliculitis generally do not result in hair loss, more severe or chronic forms can lead to damage.
-Repeated inflammation can impair the structure of hair follicles, potentially causing scarring that prevents new hair growth, leading to permanent hair loss in affected areas.
+Repeated inflammation can damage the structure of hair follicles, potentially causing scarring that prevents new hair growth and leads to permanent hair loss in affected areas.

 Treatments for Folliculitis